Crossover vs. SUV:

 While consumers and automakers alike use the terms interchangeably - which is unsurprising given the many styling similarities they share - key differences do exist.
 Put simply, a crossover is lighter and built on a car platform, while a traditional SUV is heavier and uses a truck chassis.
 There are, however, a few additional things to help you differentiate between these two unique vehicle types.Explore Models

 A crossover's body and frame are built in a single piece.
 This is called unibody construction.
 This design provides a better ride quality and, because it's lighter, generally achieves better fuel efficiency.
 Sport-Utility Vehicles, better known as SUVs, use a body-on-frame design.
 That means the frame and body are built separately and joined together during the manufacturing process.
 These truck-based vehicles are generally more rugged and can be used to haul larger payloads.
-That's not to that say you can't tow with a crossover, however.
+That's not to say that you can't tow with a crossover, however.
 In fact, the Mitsubishi Eclipse Cross, Outlander and Outlander PHEV are all built on unibody platforms and have towing capacities ranging from 1,500 lbs to 3,500 lbs.

 Typically, SUVs - built for rougher terrain - tend to be larger in size, with most models being categorized as either mid-sized or full-sized.
 Crossovers can be anywhere from subcompact to full-sized.
 But despite this, manufacturers will often refer to a crossover as a "small-sized SUV" or "compact SUV".